fasrinaleem/PerthRealestateValuation/README.md

 # 🏠 Perth House Price Prediction App

-A user-friendly and interactive web application built with **Streamlit** that predicts house prices in **Perth, Australia**, based on property features such as location, age, size, and accessibility.
-Developed as part of the ICT619 Artificial Intelligence course at **Murdoch University**.
+An intelligent and user-friendly web application built with **Streamlit** that predicts house prices in **Perth, Australia**, based on key features like house size, age, proximity to CBD/MRT, and more.
+Developed as part of the **ICT619 Artificial Intelligence** course at **Murdoch University**.

 🔗 **Live App:** [perth-house-price-prediction.streamlit.app](https://perth-house-price-prediction.streamlit.app)
 📁 **GitHub Repo:** [github.com/fasrinaleem/PerthRealestateValuation](https://github.com/fasrinaleem/PerthRealestateValuation)